lingtalfi/Light-Realist/doc/pages/open-admin-table-helper-implementation-notes.md

         - .oath-clear-btn: add this class to every clear button that applies to a specific neck filter
     - ?.oath-clear-all-btn: add this class to the clear all button if you use one

+- number of items per page:

+    - .oath-nipp-selector: add this class to the select holding the values.
+        Note: the all value is a convention used to mean: show all the pages (i.e. no pagination), and it should be treated as such on the server side.

+    - the data-rtt-extra-tag_group=pagination attribute should be set
+    - the data-rtt-tag=limit attribute should be set (see the [realist tag transfer protocol](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/realist-tag-transfer-protocol.md) for more information)
+    - the data-rtt-variable=page_length attribute should be set

 - pagination: see the "pagination markup" section for more details